Skip to content

 Pickleball

 Seasonal Pickleball at CAL runs from June to October, depending on the weather.
 We have portable nets and paddles/balls for those interested in playing in the parking lot at CAL.
-Check back in June to find out which mornings the group will meet.
 All are welcome to play for FREE!

 LOUISE